Vidyamala

 I first met Vidyamala in the late nineties at the Manchester Buddhist Centre (MBC).
 She had recently moved from Wales, where she taught meditation at a retreat centre, to live in Manchester, attend events at the MBC, and serve as one of its trustees.

-In 2000, Vidyamala—who is a partial paraplegic—and I, a person living with cerebral palsy (right-side hemiplegia), came together to start a project she initially called Peace of Mind.
+In 2000, Vidyamala who is a partial paraplegic—and I, a person living with Cerebral Palsy (right-side hemiplegia), came together to start a project she initially called Peace of Mind.
 A few years later, this would be renamed Breathworks.
-Vidyamala was originally from New Zealand, and although I am British by birth, at this time I was considered an “international” or overseas person due to my extended time living and working in the United States prior to returning to England to study in 1996.
+Vidyamala was originally from New Zealand, and although I am British by birth, at this time I was considered an “international” person due to my extended time living and working in the United States prior to returning to England to study in 1996.

 In 2000, having learned about my disability inclusion work, Vidyamala asked me to act as her official mentor.
 As she put it at the time, “You’ve inspired me not only to get back into the workplace, but to do so sustainably.”
 My role was to support her application to the Scope Give it a Go Millennium Award Scheme, which she was using to finance the Peace of Mind pilot project.